-- Annual cash bonus program.
-In fiscal 2016, bonuses were payable based on the following components, related to the achievement of pre-determined Company targets: - 25% related to adjusted free cash flow; - 25% related to adjusted net sales; - 25% related to adjusted SG&A as % of net sales; and - 25% related to adjusted operating profit. - Three-year equity awards.
-In fiscal 2016, we awarded restricted stock equivalents with a three-year vesting period.
-70% of the award is performance-based and vests based only upon achievement of pre-determined performance targets of two metrics: (i) cumulative adjusted earnings per share and (ii) cumulative free cash flow as a percentage of adjusted net sales.
+- Aggregate pay package.
+Our aggregate pay packages are targeted at the 50th percentile for our peer group. - Annual cash bonus program.
+In fiscal 2017, bonuses were payable based on the following components, related to the achievement of pre-determined Company targets: - 25% related to adjusted free cash flow; - 25% related to adjusted net sales; - 25% related to adjusted SG&A as % of net sales; and - 25% related to adjusted operating profit. - Three-year equity awards.
+In fiscal 2017, we awarded restricted stock equivalents with a three-year vesting period.
+70% of the award is performance-based and vests based only upon achievement of pre-determined performance targets of two metrics: (i) cumulative adjusted earnings per share, and (ii) cumulative free cash flow as a percentage of adjusted net sales.
 The remaining portion vests on the third anniversary of the grant if the recipient remains employed with the Company. - Supplemental retirement plans.
 Our executives participate in the retirement plans available for all employees; the supplemental retirement plans restore retirement benefits otherwise limited by federal law. - Severance and other benefits following change of control.
-We did not provide employment agreements to any of our named executive officers.
-We did, however, enter into change of control employment agreements with each of the named executive officers at the time of the legal separation from our former parent company via a tax-free spin-off on July 1, 2015 (the "Spin-Off").
+We do not provide employment agreements to any of our named executive officers.
+We have, however, entered into change of control employment agreements with each of the named executive officers at the time they became executive officers which was as of the legal separation from our former parent company via a tax-free spin-off on July 1, 2015 (the "Spin-Off").
 Under these agreements, executives are entitled to benefits in the event of a change of control only if they are involuntarily terminated (or resign for good cause) following a change of control of the Company.